cds-snc/digital-canada-ca/content/en/careers/positions/technical-support-developer.md

 * Ability to work in a customer facing role, with strong written and verbal communication skills, with the ability to listen, show empathy and also be able to converse with both internal and external technical and non-technical stakeholders
 * A deep understanding and hands-on experience of AWS and API technologies
+* Experience writing software or scripts in any coding language
 * Experience with security principles
 * Discovering user/business needs and operational bottlenecks
 * Working in highly variable, multi-stakeholder environments